Salary Paid journal entry is used to record expenses and payments.

 Salary paid in an advance journal entry:

-Employers provide the salary advance to their employees to meet their personal requirements.
+Employers provide salary advances to their employees to meet their requirements.
 The amount of advance deducted from the Salary depends on the Employer’s terms and conditions.

 The transaction involves the Salary Advance (Asset) and Bank (Asset).
 So, these two GLs are real accounts.
-Therefore, per the above modern rules of accounting, we will record the entry as below:
+Therefore, per the above modern rules of accounting, we will record the entry as follows:

 (Being advance paid to the employee)

-The Salary advance will be adjusted against the salary expense when recovered.
+When it is recovered, the salary advance will be adjusted against the expense.
 Suppose the Employer recovers the advance from the next month’s salary.
 Then, the entry will be

 (Being Salary advance adjusted with Salary)